-In many certification procedures, the UF of OVC-HEVs initially has been estimated under the assumption that the vehicle’s battery is fully charged once per driving day and the vehicle drives in the CD mode as much as possible until the battery is depleted and continues driving in the CS mode for the remainder of the day.
+In many certification procedures, the UF of OVC-HEVs initially has been estimated under the assumption that the vehicle’s battery is fully charged once per driving day and the vehicle drives in the CD mode until the battery is depleted and continues driving in the CS mode for the remainder of the day.
 In real-world operation, however, it is observed that OVC-HEVs on average are charged less frequent than once per driving day, resulting in a lower share of driving in CD mode and thereby higher fuel consumption than the values considered in certification values.